Yevgeniy Sirotin, Ph.D.Leon Levy Presidential Fellow in Neuroscience

 Shelby White and Leon Levy Center for Mind, Brain and Behavior

-I am interested in understanding how neural activity is linked to perception.
-We use our olfactory system to detect, identify, and respond to odors in our environment.
-However, how odor information is encoded in the brain is not fully understood.
-I am studying how simple olfactory perceptual phenomena such as odor intensity may be represented by neurons in the olfactory bulb.
-To gain insight into this problem, I am using a combination of experiments in humans, which provide excellent perceptual reports, and neurophysical studies in rodents.
+Dr. Sirotin is interested in understanding how neural activity is linked to perception.
+We use our olfactory system to detect, identify and respond to odors in our environment, yet little is known about how odor information is encoded in the brain.
+Dr. Sirotin is studying how simple olfactory perceptual phenomena such as odor intensity may be represented by neurons in the olfactory bulb.
+He uses a combination of experiments in humans, which provide excellent perceptual reports, and rodents, which are accessible for neurophysiologic studies.